janne/tofu/README.md

 To handle multiple lists, add an alias with a defined todo file:

 <pre>
-alias w=/usr/local/bin/t -f ~/Dropbox/todo/work.txt
+alias w=/usr/local/bin/tofu -f ~/Dropbox/tofu/work.txt
 </pre>

-To handle a todo list for a development project, add a todo file and a local .todorc.
-Any t command used in that directory is now using the local todo file.
+To handle a todo list for a development project, add a todo file and a local .tofurc.
+Any tofu command used in that directory is now using the local todo file.

 <pre>
-echo "file: todo.txt" > .todorc
+echo "file: todo.txt" > .tofurc
 </pre>

 You may wish to add context for items with the character @, such as "Call mom